vineelsai26/VMN/README.md

 # VMN

 VMN is a simple tool for managing Node.js versions.
-It's written in Go and is available for Linux, macOS and Windows.
+It's written in Go and is available for Linux and macOS.

 ## Linux